djordjeh/mvp-architecture/README.md

 ==============================================

 The app is called To-do MVP and it shows how I like to implement and organize things with MVP architecture.
-It will contain two repo: Java and Kotlin.
+The project contains two branches: Java and Kotlin.

-The project is still in process.
-Missing things:
-* Unit tests, Integration tests, UI tests
-* Kotlin way

 License
 -------